govhack-science/govhack-science.github.io/_handbookchapters/event_roadmap.md

 You MUST have all parts of your competition entry submitted by 5:00pm Local time.

+* Every team member registered in hackerspace

 * A descriptive project page

+* A Team Captain

 * Prize categories nominated